IGME-202-2221/project-2-lpl6448/README.md

 #### State Transistions

-- When this elf approaches a station (if looking for work)
+- When this elf approaches the chosen station in the Walking to Task state

-### Frozen

-**Objective:** Wait for the cooldown to become unfrozen.

-#### Steering Behaviors

-- Behaviors
-   - Play frozen effect
-   - Drop current part/toy
-- Obstacles - None (because the elf is stationary)
-- Separation - None

-#### State Transistions

-- When this elf is touched by a snowman
-- When this elf is hit by a snowball

 ## Snowman

-The snowman will wander around the map, attempting to freeze elves by touching them or throwing snowballs.
+The snowman will wander around the outside of the map, throwing snowballs onto the map that create temporary snow piles for elves to avoid.

-### Throwing
+### Wandering

-**Objective:** Wander around the outside of the map, throwing snowballs at nearby elves.
+**Objective:** Wander around the outside of the map.

 #### Steering Behaviors

 - Behaviors
    - Wander
    - Stay outside of the workshop bounds
-   - Stay within the map bounds
+   - Stay within the larger map bounds
-   - Throw snowballs at nearby elves occasionally
+   - Separate from nearby agents
-- Obstacles - Stations, dropped parts/toys
+- Obstacles - Trees
-- Separation - Snowmen, elves
+- Separation - Snowmen, Elves

 #### State Transistions

+- Initial state
-- When this snowman touches and freezes an elf
+- After this snowman finishes throwing a snowball

-### Charging
+### Throwing

-**Objective:** Run into the workshop and freeze an elf.
+**Objective:** Stop, turn red (indicator), and throw a snowball onto a random location in the workshop.

 #### Steering Behaviors

 - Behaviors
-   - Seek the nearest elf
-   - Stay within the map bounds
+   - Stop (custom steering behavior) and face in the direction the snowball will be thrown
-- Obstacles - Stations, dropped parts/toys
+- Obstacles - None
-- Separation - Snowmen
+- Separation - None

 #### State Transistions

-- Random chance after throwing a snowball
+- Random chance while wandering

 ## Sources

--   _List all project sources here –models, textures, sound clips, assets, etc._
--   _If an asset is from the Unity store, include a link to the page and the author’s name_
+-   The snowman model and animation was created by my cousin for a previous project.
+-   All other models and assets were created by me.

 ## Make it Your Own

-- I added two more states to the elf (Working and Frozen).
-These states do not have steering forces because they effectively freeze the elf.
+-   I created a more advanced state system for elves, letting them accept and complete various tasks, working as a team to craft items.
-- I will make the game in 3D (using a mostly topdown perspective) and will let the player rotate the camera around the workshop.
+-   The game is in 3D and lets the player rotate the camera around the workshop.
+-   I created the game's voxel art using MagicaVoxel and added some extra environment art to make the game look more interesting.

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+-   WebGL cannot properly "lock" the cursor while in Camera mode, so the cursor can occasionally go out of the game's frame while moving the camera.
+-   The custom separation and obstacle avoidance algorithms still can cause elves to get stuck occasionally, especially if there are many elves in the same region.

 ### Requirements not completed

-_If you did not complete a project requirement, notate that here_
+All requirements were completed.